Diabetes in children and teens

 Pediatric diabetes care in Wichita

-At Wesley Children’s Hospital, our expert pediatricians are dedicated to providing a high level of care for children and teens with type 1 and type 2 diabetes.
-Our specialists are focused on improving your child’s health and ensuring that children with diabetes get the personalized care they need.
+At Wesley Children’s Hospital, our specialists are dedicated to providing a high level of care for children and teens with Type 1 and Type 2 diabetes.
+We are focused on improving your child’s health and ensuring that children with diabetes get the personalized care they need.